Common mistakes getting a mining job

 The biggest mistake new starters make when trying to land their first mining job is misjudging what employers actually want.
 Many assume that experience in the seat and industry tickets are the key to getting hired, when in reality, these qualifications hold little to no value for mining employers.

-Mining operates differently from most industries, where formal qualifications through TAFE or training centers are standard.
+Mining operates differently from most industries, where formal qualifications through TAFE or training centres are standard.
 In mining, site-specific training means that tickets aren’t transferable, making the thousands spent on 3-day truck driving courses a waste of money.
 These courses are designed for construction, not mining, and employers know instantly that these candidates haven’t educated themselves properly about how the industry works.

 So, what do employers actually want?